makrai/notes/radford-23-whisper.md

 * Our results visualized in Figure 9 show that
-  * for small models trained with moderate amounts of compute, there is indeed negative transfer between tasks and languages: joint models underperform English-only models trained for the same amount of compute.
-However,
+  * for small models trained with moderate amounts of compute, there is indeed negative transfer between tasks and languages: joint models underperform English-only models trained for the same amount of compute
   * nL multitask and multilingual models scale better and
     * for our largest experiments outperform their English-only counterparts
     * joint models also slightly outperform English-only models even when not adjusting for compute spent per task

 ## 4.4.
 Text Normalization